triggerAustin/Alx-higher_level_programming/0x09-web_infrastructure_design/README.md

 # 2-secured_and_monitored_web_infrastructure
 WORK FLOW
-Aside from the inclusion of a load balancer to distribute the traffic, for security, a series of firewalls are strategically placed through out the architecture to ensure the system remains secure.
+- Aside from the inclusion of a load balancer to distribute the traffic, for security, a series of firewalls are strategically placed through out the architecture to ensure the system remains secure.
 In the architecture below, there are 3 firewalls.
 One before accessing the load balancer, another before accessing the webservers and another right before accessing the database server.
 There is also a monitering client to keep a log of the system to capture any errors and keep track of the systems health
 ![example_image](images/2-secured_and_monitored_web_infrastructure)

+## the images were drawn on draw.io
+## Authors

+This project is maintained by Emmanuel Odenyire Anyira and Austin Muthoni, both being students at ALX Africa, taking the ALX Software Engineering Program.
+Contributions to the project are welcomed via pull requests on GitHub.

+For collaborations or inquiries;
+please contact Emmanuel Odenyire Anyira via:

+- Email: eodenyire@gmail.com
+- LinkedIn: Emmanuel Odenyire Anyira

+You can contact Austin through:

+- LinkedIn: Austin Ng'ang'a
+- Email: trigger_austin00@proton.me